The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 When considering heavy graphs introduced above, a natural expectation is that as the internal masses become very large, the complicated structure of in-in time integrals should simplify.
 Drawing from the more familiar in-out computations, integrating out a massive field $\sigma$ is expected to yield an effective action.
 At low energies, this effective action typically contains a series of local operators with an increasing number of derivatives, suppressed by the mass scale of the integrated-out field.

-Extending the same EFT concept to the in-in formalism introduces subtleties, particularly in how boundary conditions are applied to the path integral \cite{Salcedo:2022aal,Salcedo:2024smn,Burgess:2024eng,Burgess:2024heo,Green:2024cmx}.
-A key distinction when integrating out massive fields in the in-in versus in-out formalisms lies in the structure of the propagators.
+Extending the same EFT concept to the in-in formalism introduces subtleties, particularly in how boundary conditions are imposed on the path integral \cite{Salcedo:2022aal,Salcedo:2024smn,Burgess:2024eng,Burgess:2024heo,Green:2024cmx}.
+The key difference between integrating out massive fields in the in-in and in-out formalisms arises from the structure of the propagators.
 While the effective action in the in-out formalism involves only time-ordered propagators, the in-in framework also includes non-time-ordered propagators.
 These additional components account for non-unitary effects arising from interactions between the two branches of the in-in contours and must be incorporated into the effective action.

 To illustrate this, we consider the interaction $g'\phi^2\sigma^2$.
 To construct the correct effective action for $\phi$, one must solve the path integral for $\sigma$ while accounting for both branches of the in-in contour.
 The effective action is then formally expressed as: